NVT Phybridge Case Study: Michigan State University

 A Better Return on Investment

-Michigan State University took a pro-active approach to find new and better ways to support their IP modernization objectives in a financially and socially responsible manner.
-By applying Modern LAN Principles and leveraging innovative switch technologies, the university was able to:
+Michigan State University took a proactive approach to find new and better ways to support their IP modernization objectives in a financially and socially responsible manner.
+Michigan State University used NVT Phybridge Power over Ethernet switches to achieve incredible results.

 - Reduce infrastructure costs by more than $2 million